-The Kewanee area in the context of the Kewanee Area United Way is Henry and Stark counties.
+The Kewanee area in the context of the Kewanee Area United Way is the greater part of Henry and Stark counties.
 This means that we serve so much more than the town of Kewanee where our office is located.
 The towns this office serves (with monthly support of member agencies) are: Annawan, Atkinson, Bishop Hill, Bradford, Cambridge, Castleton, Galva, Hoopole, Kewanee, Lafayette, Speer, Toulon, and Wyoming.
-Our member agencies provide services to clients in all of these areas; that's how we are the Kewanee Area United Way!
+Our member agencies provide services to clients in all of these areas.
+And that is how we are the Kewanee Area United Way!

 What makes the United Way unique?

-Kewanee Area United Way consists of a far-reaching network of many agencies that assist people in your community - your neighbors, friends, and family.
+Kewanee Area United Way (KAUW) consists of a far-reaching network of many agencies that assist people in Henry and Stark counties - your neighbors, co-workers, friends, and family.
+Through the benevolence of the great people in Henry and Stark counties, KAUW works throughout each year to raise funds for all of our partner agencies.
+This assures that many agencies receive much needed funded.
+Funding through KAUW is considered local funding and may also be used to help meet the requirement for local funding for grants from the state and federal governments or other funding sources.
 Our time-tested experience in working with local non-profits allows us to raise money for many initiatives simultaneously.

 Through the Kewanee Area United Way, resources meet needs in an efficient manner to provide help when it's needed most.

 Contact us to learn how you can help the Kewanee Area United Way meet the needs of those in our area.
-We are incorporated as a not-for-profit organization, with a constitution and/or by- laws.
+We are incorporated as a not-for-profit 501(c)3 organization and incorporated in the state of Illinois.